 RSVP Here

-We hope you'll join us for the 3-Part Arab Women & Feminist Visions for Equity and Belonging webinar series, the inaugural series of the Global South Women & Feminist Visions for Equity and Belonging project and new Global South Lab at the Othering & Belonging Institute.
-This project facilitates public engagement with the Global South to imagine new ways of worldmaking and to garner new perspectives and narratives that center Global South women and feminist thought, aspirations, leadership, struggles, and practical applications to co-create a world of belonging without othering.
+We hope you'll join us for the Arab Women & Feminist Visions for Equity and Belonging webinar series, the inaugural series of the Global South Lab, and Global South Women and Feminist Visions for Worldmaking at the Othering & Belonging Institute.
+The Lab facilitates public engagement with Global South civic institutions and social movements to imagine new ways of worldmaking as well as to garner new perspectives and narratives that center the Global South’s diverse citizens, institutions, movements, thoughts and aspirations, leadership, struggles, and practical applications to co-create a world of belonging without othering.

 This first event in the series will be on the theme of Rights, Equity, Dignity & Social Justice, and will engage a rich conversation with Arab women and feminists based in the Arab region and in the diaspora on their role within society and the region in shaping civic life and social and political progress to advance rights, equity, dignity, and social justice for women, minority communities, and society as a whole.